About Autodesk, Inc.

 Mergers and Acquisitions

-Autodesk acquired BuildingConnected, a digital network for the construction industry with about 700,000 participants, for about $275 million in 2019.
+Autodesk acquired San Francisco, California-based, BuildingConnected, a digital network for the construction industry with about 700,000 participants, for about $275 million in early 2019.
 BuildingConnected centralizes the bid management process and risk analysis, adding to Autodesk's offerings for the construction industry.
 The company is to integrate BuildingConnected's tools with its Autodesk BIM 360, Revit, and AutoCAD applications.
+With the acquisition of BuildingConnected, the company has now a strong portfolio for empowering the technological transformation of the construction industry.

 San Rafael, CA 94903-2700